Python-SIP/sip/sphinx/directives.rst

 the standard Python exceptions or one defined with a previous :directive:`%Exception` directive.

-*header-code* is the optional :directive:`%TypeHeaderCode` used to specify any external interface to the exception being defined.
+The optional :directive:`%TypeHeaderCode` sub-directive is used to specify any external interface to the exception being defined.

-*raise-code* is the :directive:`%RaiseCode` used to specify the handwritten code that converts a reference to the C++ exception to the Python exception.
+The :directive:`%RaiseCode` sub-directive is used to specify the handwritten code that converts a reference to the C++ exception to the Python exception.

 For example::